 The number of awards is limited, only applicants presenting an abstract at the meeting will be considered for this award.

-To apply, please complete the Wallace application.
+To apply, please complete the Wallace application and submit to Dr. Joseph Qualls by October 4, 2019.
 In addition, two letters of recommendation are required, one from your advisor and the other from another faculty member.
 For your convenience and that of your referees, we prefer electronic recommendations.